Real-Time Streamable Generative Speech Restoration with Flow Matching: Model implementation and optimization

-In the following, we list additional technical details for our Stream.FM models, which are not necessary for the method itself but are useful to implement real-time capable streaming inference.
+In this supplementary material, we list additional technical details for our Stream.FM models, which are not necessary for the method itself but are useful to implement real-time capable streaming inference.